 Opening ceremony with French flair and International Horticulture Forum

-The official opening ceremony of IPM ESSEN taking place on the Tuesday will be an ideal opportunity to celebrate and experience the French way of life with a French guest of honor.
+The official opening ceremony of IPM ESSEN taking place on the Tuesday will be an ideal opportunity to celebrate and experience the French way of life.
 On the Thursday, the International Horticulture Forum will deal with the question of how research, cooperation and public green spaces can advance innovation and quality in the horticultural sector and highlight the significance of plants for improving health and quality of life.

 France stresses the power of plants at IPM ESSEN 2020